Zendro-dev/graphql-server-model-codegen/README.md

 *reverseAssociation* | String | The name of the reverse association from the other model.
 This field is only mandatory for building the [single-page-app](https://github.com/Zendro-dev/single-page-app), *not* for generating the the graphql-server code via this repository.
 *target* | String | Name of model to which the current model will be associated with.
 *targetKey* | String | A unique identifier of the association for the case where there appear more than one association with the same model.
-*keyIn* | String | Name of the model where the targetKey is stored.
+*keysIn* | String | Name of the model where the targetKey is stored.
 *targetStorageType* | String | Type of storage where the target model is stored.
 So far can be one of __sql__ or __Webservice__.
 *label* | String | Name of the column in the target model to be used as a display name in the GUI.
 *sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI.